Types of Financial Aid Available

 Applying for Financial Aid

-PSR's financial aid funds are administered through the Graduate Theological Union Financial Aid Office.
-To be considered for financial aid applicants must submit:
+To be considered for financial aid, applicants must submit:

-- (international students) a completed Graduate Theological Union Financial Aid Application for International Students and bank statements for the last three months
+- (international students) a completed Pacific School of Religion Financial Aid Application for International Students and bank statements for the last three months

 We strongly recommend submitting these by the February 1 priority deadline for fall semester admission and by October 1 for spring semester.
 Financial aid may be limited for students submitting applications after these priority deadlines.
-For more information, contact GTU Financial Aid at 510/649-2469 or finaid[at]gtu[dot]edu.
+For more information, contact the PSR Office of Recruitment, Admissions, and Financial Aid at 510/849-8931 or financialaid[at]psr[dot]edu.
 (Note: Continuing students must apply for financial aid every year.
 The application deadline for continuing students is February 15.)

 Send all completed forms to: